 6. How Long Does it Take to Produce an Infographic?

 This depends on the scope of your project as well as the design agency you are working with.
 A good agency will meet your schedule, whether that be a few weeks or a few days.
 Most agencies can even accommodate an overnight turnaround, but you should expect to pay rush charges for something like that.
-At Killer Infographics, we typically turn around your design in 1 week or less and complete all edits within 1-2 business days of a request.
+At Killer Infographics, we typically turn around your design in 1-2 weeks and complete all edits within 3 business days of a request.